 15. Lincoln Didn’t Move To Illinois Until He Was 21

-The state of Illinois may be known as the Land of Lincoln, but it was in Indiana where the 16th U.S. President spent most of his youth.
+The U.S. state of Illinois may be known as the Land of Lincoln, but it was in Indiana where the 16th U.S. President spent most of his youth.
 After being born in Kentucky in 1809, Lincoln and his family moved across the Ohio River to southern Indiana in 1816.
-The Lincoln city which was laid out in 1872, was named after the Lincoln family, where they lived from 1816 to 1830 until they migrated to Illinois.
-The city is noted for Lincoln Boyhood National Memorial and Lincoln log cabin, which was built in 1816.

 14. His Suit Was Made By Brooks Brothers

-During his second inauguration, Abraham Lincoln wore a special coat crafted for him by Brooks Brothers.
-Hand-stitched into the coat’s lining was a design featuring an eagle with the inscription, “One Country, One Destiny.”
-On the night of his assassination at the Ford theater, he was wearing that coat and a suit by the Brooks Brothers.
+During his second inauguration, Abraham Lincoln wore a distinctive coat crafted for him by Brooks Brothers.
+The coat’s lining was hand-stitched in a design featuring an eagle with the inscription, “One Country, One Destiny.”
+On the night he was assassinated at the Ford Theater, he was wearing that coat and a suit by the Brooks Brothers.

 13. He Never Slept In The Lincoln Bedroom

-12. He Was Enshrined In The National Wrestling Hall Of Fame
+12. He Was Inducted Into The National Wrestling Hall Of Fame

-11. Lincoln Personally Test-Fired Rifles Outside The White House
+11. Lincoln Test-Fired Rifles Outside The White House

-10. Lincoln Came Under Enemy Fire On Civil War Battlefield
+10. Lincoln Came Under Enemy Fire In Battlefield

 9, Poisoned Milk Killed Lincoln’s Mother

-7. Abraham Lincoln Created The First Federal Income Tax In 1861
+7. His Administration Carried Out The First Federal Income Tax In 1861

 6. Grave Robbers Attempted To Steal Lincoln’s Corpse

-5. Abraham Lincoln’s Coffin Has Been Moved 17 Times
+5. His Coffin Has Been Moved 17 Times

 4. John Wilkes Booth’s Brother Saved The Life Of Lincoln’s Son

-3. Lincoln Is The Only U.S President To Have Obtained A Patent
+3. He Is The Only U.S President Ever To Have Obtained A Patent

-Sometime in 1850s, Abraham Lincoln as the 16th President of United States purchased a fine pocket watch from George Chatterton, a jeweler in Springfield, Illinois.
-Its mechanical part was manufactured in Liverpool, England, but the golden case was of the best quality manufactured in America.
-In 1860, Lincoln’s watch was handed to M.W.
+In 1861, the watch was handed to M.W.
 Galt and Co. in Washington, D.C., for repair.
-It was during that time, a watchmaker named Jonathan Dillon unscrewed the dial and engraved a secret message on Lincoln’s watch.
+During that time, a watchmaker named Jonathan Dillon unscrewed the dial and engraved a secret message on Lincoln’s watch.

 In 2009 Jonathan Dillon’s great-great-grandson contacted the Smithsonian museum, which holds the watch, with the story.
 They agreed to open the watch.
-Inside they found the inscription, below: “Jonathan Dillon April 13-1861 Fort Sumpter was attacked by the rebels on the above date J Dillon April 13-1861 Washington thank God we have a government Jonth Dillon”.
+Inside they found the inscription below: “Jonathan Dillon April 13-1861 Fort Sumter was attacked by the rebels on the above date J Dillon April 13-1861 Washington.
+Thank God we have a government, Jonathan Dillon”.
 Lincoln never knew of the message he carried in his pocket.

-1. He Created The U.S. Secret Service Hours Before His Assassination
+1. He Established The U.S. Secret Service Hours Before His Assassination